This spot has been added by

 Water entrance for snorkeling Nungwi Beach

-It is recommended to explore this spot at low tide, ideally 1 or 2 hours before slack water.
-This period offers the best snorkeling conditions: you can get into the water closer to the reef, and the water is shallower, which makes the observation of the underwater life from the surface easier.
+It’s best to explore this spot at low tide, ideally 1 or 2 hours before slack water.
+This period offers the best snorkeling conditions.
+You can get into the water closer to the reef and the water is shallower, which makes observation of the underwater life from the surface easier.

-It is also at low tide that the underwater visibility is at its maximum, and the sea is the calmest.
-Avoid snorkeling after 12, as there is dense boats and jet skis traffic in the area, sometimes at high speed and close to shore.
+Low tide is also when the underwater visibility is at its best, and the sea is the calmest.
+Avoid snorkeling after 12 noon, as there are many boats and jet skis traffic in the area.
+They sometimes travel at high speeds and often close to shore.

-Enter the water from the beach, being careful with the numerous sea urchins (not always visible, like the dreaded flower urchin) found at shallow depths.
+Enter the water from the beach, being careful with of numerous sea urchins.
+They are found at shallow depths and are not always visible, like the dreaded flower urchin.

 Jointed razorfish and red-knobbed starfish